TFToto/playjoom/README.txt

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-PlayJoom Copyright (C) 2010-2015 welcome to redistribute it
-    under certain conditions; type `show c' for details.
+Welcome to redistribute it, under certain conditions;